bparanj/crystal/programming/iac/docs/boto/associate-route-table.md

 In the example usage, we specify the route table ID (`rt_id`) and the subnet ID (`subnet_id`).
 We then call the `associate_route_table_to_subnet()` function with these arguments.

-Make sure to replace `'rtb-xxxxxxxx'` with the actual ID of your route table and `'subnet-xxxxxxxx'` with the actual ID of your Rails public subnet.
+Make sure to replace `'rtb-xxxxxxxx'` with the  ID of your route table and `'subnet-xxxxxxxx'` with the  ID of your Rails public subnet.

 Ensure that you have the necessary permissions to modify route table associations in your AWS account.
 You may need to configure the appropriate IAM permissions for your AWS account or the IAM user/role associated with your boto3 session.